SoLAr: Solar Neutrinos in Liquid Argon: Liquid-argon detectors for MeV neutrino detection

 \item Efficient reconstruction for low-energy neutrino interactions, since the hep neutrino flux lies in the energy range between about 5 and 18.8 MeV, and reconstruction of directionality, since solar neutrinos are produced from a “point source” at a distance of $10^8$ km from the detector, and directionality can potentially help with signal identification.

 \item Effective discrimination between the components of the solar neutrino flux and identification of hep neutrinos, since most of the $^8$B neutrino flux lies in the $5$--$10$~MeV energy region, with a cut-off at $17$~MeV.
 This is just below the hep-neutrino cutoff of $18.8$~MeV, and opens a small $1.8$~MeV window to observe a pure sample of hep neutrinos~\cite{12}.
 Excellent energy resolution is critical to achieve this separation.
+This will require combining information from charge and light~\cite{LArIAT} as well as tagging of blips resulting from nuclear de-excitation gammas and neutrons~\cite{Gardiner},\cite{LittleJohn}, which has been demonstrated experimentally~\cite{ArgoNeuT}.
 The current generation of massive LAr detectors is not equipped to meet these requirements.